 Alison L. VanHorn

-She has worked in various roles at Caron Renaissance over the past six years, as a counselor assistant for three years and as a primary therapist for three years.
+She has worked in various roles at Caron Renaissance since 2016, including as a counselor assistant, a primary therapist, a family therapist, and, most recently, as a family services supervisor.
 Alison was one of the first dialectical behavioral therapy team members when it was implemented into Renaissance’s therapeutic program.

 Her passion is evident in her clinical practices through continued promotion of recovery and healing for individuals with addiction and mental health disorders and family members who have been impacted.